savetheclocktower/daubjs/README.md

 ### Annotate your `code` elements with class names

 To highlight a block of code, you must first give its `code` element a class name equal to the name of the grammar you've defined.
-Above, we defined a grammar named `ruby`, so HTML that looks like this:
+Our goal is make it so that HTML like this:

 ```html
 <pre><code class="ruby">module Foo